2018 George Tabori Prize

-On May 24, 2017, the George Tabori Prize was awarded for the 8th time by the Fonds Darstellende Künste for ensembles and artists from the independent theater scene.
+On May 25, 2018, the George Tabori Prize was awarded for the 9th time by the Fonds Darstellende Künste for ensembles and artists from the independent theater scene.
 The six nominated groups were selected from more than 300 groups supported by the Fonds Darstellende Künste over the past five years.
-In awarding the main prize and the incentive prize, the Fonds once again honored two artistic expressions of particular brilliance.
+With the most distinguished national award for ensembles and artists from the independent theater scene, the Fonds Darstellende Künste honored artistic expressions of particular brilliance.

 Cultural scientist, festival director TANZ Bremen, dramaturg, curator | Bremen/Berlin